cameo1221/Go-Asset/README.md

-Here is an attempt to make the README more visually appealing and descriptive for the Go asset management API project:

 # Go Asset Management REST API 🛠️

 A **production-ready boilerplate REST API for managing assets** built with Golang, PostgreSQL, Docker and Docker Compose.
 Easy to extend and customize to your needs.